professor guiding students during a class activity

 Scholarships and Grants

-Scholarships and grants are considered “gift aid” and do not require repayment.
-They can come from federal, state, or private sources.
-Scholarships are typically merit-based, meaning they are awarded depending on demonstrated academic ability or other specific talents.
+Scholarships and grants are considered gift aid, meaning they do not require repayment.
+These awards may come from federal, state, institutional, or private sources.
+Scholarships are often merit-based and awarded for academic achievement, leadership, or other demonstrated talents.

 Student Employment

-On-campus student employment is available for students needing additional income to pay for education-related expenses.
-APU students also find work off campus in the surrounding community.
+Along with gift aid and student loans, you can apply for on-campus student employment opportunities to earn additional income to pay for education-related expenses.
+As an APU student, you can also find work off campus in the surrounding community.

 Net Price Calculator